 Frequently Asked Questions

-1. Can an influencer agreement be digital or must it be signed on paper?
+1. Can a social media influencer contract be digital, or must it be signed on paper?

-Yes, a digital influencer contract is valid if both parties agree and e-sign it.
-Most brands use e-signature platforms for faster approval.
+Yes.
+A digital social media influencer contract is valid if both parties agree and use an e-signature platform.
+Many brands prefer digital signatures for faster approval and recordkeeping.

 2. Should influencers carry their own insurance?

-Some brands request influencers to have liability coverage to handle third party claims or legal issues linked to content, especially in high-budget deals.
+In some campaigns, brands request influencers to carry liability insurance.
+This helps cover third-party claims or legal issues tied to sponsored content, especially in high-budget agreements.

 3. Is a non-disparagement clause necessary?

-Yes, it prevents both the influencer and the brand from making public statements that harm each other’s reputation during or after the contract period.
+Yes.
+A non-disparagement clause protects both the influencer and the brand by preventing negative public statements that may damage either party’s reputation during or after the contract period.

 4. What happens if an influencer’s account gets banned mid-campaign?